Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

-Antoine Bellard of Picardie, France, may have lived in greater Acadia before Le Grand Dérangement.
-He ended up in Maryland, where he married Acadian Marie Trahan probably in the 1760s.
-In 1769, Antoine, Marie, and their two-year-old son Étienne-Simon, along with some of Marie's relatives, were among the hapless passengers who came to Louisiana from Port Tobacco, Maryland, aboard the English schooner Britannia.
-After harrowing adventures in the Gulf of Mexico and Spanish Texas, the Bellards settled on the river above New Orleans and then moved to the Opelousas District, where Antoine's many sons and daughters, including some from a second marriage, set down roots in present-day St. Landry and Acadia parishes. ...
+His inclusion on the Acadian Memorial's Wall of Names hints that Antoine Bellard of Picardie, France, may have lived in greater Acadia before Le Grand Dérangement, but there is no evidence that he did.
+He made his way to Maryland, perhaps as a sailor during peacetime, and married Acadian Marie Trahan there in the mid-1760s, after the census of Acadians in the Chesapeake colony in July 1763.
+In January 1769, Antoine, Marie, and their two-year-old son Étienne-Simon, along with some of Marie's relatives, were among the hapless passengers who came to Louisiana from Port Tobacco, Maryland, aboard the English schooner Britannia.
+After harrowing adventures in the Gulf of Mexico and Spanish Texas and a long overland trek to Natchitoches on the Red River, the Bellards settled on the Acadian Coast above New Orleans and then moved to the Opelousas District, where Antoine's many sons and daughters, including some from a second marriage, set down roots in present-day St. Landry and Acadia parishes. ...

 The family's name also is spelled Belaire, Belar, Belard, Belart, Beler, Beller.